JiounDai/bro_kafka/README.md

 the conf of kafka : scripts/base/frameworks/logging/writers/kafka.bro, config your kafka address

-Bro is a powerful framework for network analysis and security monitoring.
+Bro is a powerful framework for network analysis and security monitoring, the version of bro used here is 2.4.
 You can download source and binary releases on:

     http://www.bro.org/download